About Karen Graham

 - “Food Irradiation.
 A Canadian Folly”, 1992 and 1993.

-Karen is presently working on a possible new book for publication in 2017!
+Karen is presently working on a new book for possible publication in 2018.

 Karen has worked at several clinics across Canada, and from 1987-2012 as a part-time diabetes educator in a provincial (Regional Health Authority) diabetes education program in Portage la Prairie, Manitoba (central Canada).
 In Spring 2012 Karen moved to British Columbia to work as a renal dietitian.
 Over the last 30 years, Karen has counseled over 5,000 clients.
 Early in her career (in 1997), she was awarded the “Outstanding Performance in Community Nutrition Award” by the Manitoba Association of Registered Dietitians.